-- 1. If your top interest is reducing landscape water use, focus on irrigation efficiency first, then consider vegetation changes. - 2.
-If your top interest is more resilient grass type, focus on matching a grass option to the property's site constraints and developing a sound long-term maintenance plan. - 3.
-If your top interest is maximizing environmental benefits of the landscape, focus on grass species choices and functional landscape design and maintenance practices that support wildlife lifecycles.
+- 1. If your top interest is reducing landscape water use, focus on irrigation efficiency first.
+Grass and vegetation changes can be considered after the irrigation system and management is optimized. - 2.
+If your top interest is more resilient grass type to replace a struggling or unhealthy lawn, focus on matching a grass option to the property's site constraints, fixing underlying irrigation system problems, and developing a sound long-term maintenance plan. - 3.
+If your top interest is maximizing the environmental benefits of the landscape, focus on grass species choices, functional landscape design and maintenance practices that support wildlife lifecycles.